 Unlike a traditional home build, there is much to consider in the way of insulation and window installation when constructing your tiny home.
 Buyers must consider things like how often their house will be moved, what seasons it will travel through or be parked in, and how severe the temperature changes might be.
 These kinds of climate changes can result in mold damage if the home has not had the proper ventilation installed correctly.

 It is more costly to install a double paned, tempered window in any home, but if you plan to move your house often, a tempered window can save you thousands in window replacement in the long run when rocks on the highway bounce up and break your glass.

 Denim and sheep’s wool, spray foam or traditional fiberglass can be used for tiny house insulation.
 The cost varies greatly depending on your choice of material, but these changes are benefits of a fully customized build where everything from environmental impact and R-rating can be considered.
-Be sure to ask your seller what type on insulation was installed in the home as well as its R-value to ensure it will keep you warm enough wherever you park.
+Be sure to ask your seller what type on insulation was installed in the mobile home as well as its R-value to ensure it will keep you warm enough wherever you park.

 When buying a used mobile home, tiny house, or park model, unlike a traditional stick build home, financing and lenders can be very particular.
 This means that if you do not plan to pay for your new home in cash, you may need to plan for a few extra weeks before the keys will be in your hands.